On Test

 The helm chair adjustment is a brilliant piece of design © Marex

 The actual dash design isn't exactly bursting with flair but it is so sensibly arranged and draped in dark, soft-to-the-touch material so there isn't a chance of any glare on the windscreen on bright days.
-The helm station itself isn't huge and only has space for one 16in Raymarine MFD but the designers have utilised the empty space above the windscreen to find space for another should you so choose.
-It's also great to see analogue dials on both the lower and upper dash so if you do only have one MFD you don't have to constantly be flicking between screens to check engine readings.
+The helm station itself isn't huge and only has space for one 16in Raymarine MFD but the designers have utilized the empty space above the windscreen to find space for another should you so choose.
+It's also great to see analog dials on both the lower and upper dash so if you do only have one MFD you don't have to constantly be flicking between screens to check engine readings.

 Storage at the helm itself is limited to a couple of cupholders and a small wallet below the steering wheel but there is a much larger detachable wallet opposite the navigator, which is perfect for stowing loose odds and end and even paper charts (yes, those things).